Jufevic/quarto_game/README.md

 See the relevant functions in `game.py`

 ## Robot strategy
 There will be four increasing difficulty modes for the machine.
 Each level applies strategy from the lower levels if the current strategy is not applicable.
-Currently only levels 0 and 1 are implemented.
+Currently levels 0, 1 and 2 are implemented.
 * At level 0, the machine chooses pieces and position randomly
 * At level 1, when given a winning piece, the machine will find a position that wins the game.
-* At level 2 (not implemented yet), when possible the machine will avoid giving the opponent a winning piece.
+* At level 2, when possible the machine will avoid giving the opponent a winning piece.
 * At level 3 (not implemented yet), when choosing a position, the machine will try to find a position, such that the opponent is forced to give a winning piece next turn.

 ## Benchmark